vitaliiivanovspryker/neuron-ai/README.md

 # Neuron AI

-PHP AI Framework with built-in observability - powered by [Inspector.dev](https://inspector.dev)
+Open source framework to integrate AI Agents into your existing PHP application - powered by [Inspector.dev](https://inspector.dev)

 > Before moving on, please consider giving us a GitHub star ⭐️.
 Thank you!